jmegaf/jmegaf.github.io/_posts/2016-05-25-mean-clean-state-machine.md

 }
 {% endhighlight %}

-Using an external stack, each state would need to expose flags like `doRenderThrough`, and more boilerplate would need to go into the state manager.
+Using an external stack, each state would need to expose flags like <tt>doRenderThrough</tt>, and more boilerplate would need to go into the state manager.

 ## Appendix